Skip to product information

 Performance

-Install with confidence: Just connect at the end of your open-wire line, or inline with coax.
+Install with confidence: For open-wire, connect at the antenna/feedpoint end of your balanced line.
+For verticals (or any floating radiator on coax), install at the feedpoint between radiator and radial plate/ground.
 Your station stays safe from static without signal loss.

 Mini-FAQ

-• Can I run QRO? — Yes, tested at ≥3 kW continuous HF with huge voltage margin.
+• Can I run QRO? — Yes, tested at ≥3 kW continuous HF with large voltage margin.

 Interested in more technical content?
 Subscribe to our updates for deep-dive RF articles and lab notes.